 If you really enjoy owning books, try to purchase from a pre-owned book shop.
 Used books may not give you the same pleasure as a brand new one, but, considering that you can buy a used book for almost half the price of a new one, it's a small sacrifice worth making.
 Check out Gumtree or eBay if you want to find affordable used books.

 9. Rent out Unused Space in your Home

 The advantages of renting a room or a studio to a student are more profitable than you might think.
-For many homeowners, a property becomes too big once reaching retirement age.
-But, if moving isn’t an option, choose to rent a room out.
+For many homeowners, a property becomes too big once reaching retirement age, but, if moving isn’t an option, choose to rent a room out.

 10. Reduce your Energy Usage

 Most people simply pay their monthly electricity bills without a second thought.
 By taking a few simple steps, energy consumption could be significantly reduced and therefore monthly bills will be cheaper.
-Even better, by reducing energy consumption, you’ll succeed in reducing pollution created and thus minimise impact on the planet.
+Even better, by reducing energy consumption, you’ll succeed in reducing pollution created and thus minimise the impact on the planet.

 Avoid using heating and cooling when it’s not needed.
-If you’re loved one is feeling warm, open the windows or use a small fan.
+If you’re feeling warm, open the windows or use a small fan.
 To stay warm, dress appropriately or use an extra blanket.
 Ensuring a property has good insulation will also reduce heating usage.
 If you can invest in improving the home, consider replacing the old inefficient insulation with modern, energy-efficient insulation.
 This will save money over time by keeping a property at the right temperature for the cold season.

 Save Money at Home

 Voila, with these few tips saving money will become second nature!
 If you’re looking for something affordable to help stay secure when they’re at home, the Careline Alarm service could be right for you.